dotnet/docs-maui/docs/user-interface/controls/map.md

 :::image type="content" source="media/map/map-default.png" alt-text="Screenshot of map control with default location.":::

 Alternatively, a `MapSpan` argument can be passed to a <xref:Microsoft.Maui.Controls.Maps.Map> constructor to set the center point and zoom level of the map when it's loaded.
 For more information, see [Display a specific location on a map](#display-a-specific-location-on-a-map).

+> [!IMPORTANT]
+> .NET MAUI has two `Map` types - <xref:Microsoft.Maui.Controls.Maps.Map?displayProperty=fullName> and <xref:Microsoft.Maui.ApplicationModel.Map?displayProperty=fullName>.
+Because the <xref:Microsoft.Maui.ApplicationModel> namespace is one of .NET MAUI's `global using` directives, when using the <xref:Microsoft.Maui.Controls.Maps.Map?displayProperty=fullName> control from code you'll have to fully qualify your `Map` usage or use a [using alias](/dotnet/csharp/language-reference/keywords/using-directive#using-alias).

 ### Map types